damiendart/robotinaponcho/src/yassg/privacy-policy.md

 media buttons or analytics services.

 If you use the site theme switcher to override the default theme, your choice will be stored using the [Web Storage API][] (specifically the `localStorage` mechanism) so that it persists while you browse this site.
-To clear your choice, either select the *Default theme* option from the site theme switcher or use your browser's site data deletion functionality.
+To clear your choice, either select the *Default theme* option from the site theme switcher or use your browser’s site data deletion functionality.

   [Web Storage API]: <https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API>